ds-04/amanda_deploy/README.md

 # TLDR; What this repository's playbooks/roles will do:

-- install RPM/Deb for Amanda backup v3.5.1
+- install RPM/Deb for Amanda backup v3.5.1 (version defined in defaults)
 - deploy Amanda backup server **with SSH auth not bsdtcp**
 - deploy Amanda clients **with SSH auth not bsdtcp**
 - generate (if needed) and copy ssh pub key from server to client